juhakaup/CityBikeApp/README.md

 ```
 $ node uploadData.js ../Helsingin_ja_Espoon_kaupunkipyB6rA4asemat_avoin.csv
 ```
-After a short while, it should have added the data to the database.
+The data should be added to the database shortly.

 Next upload the journey data:
 ```
 $ node uploadData.js ../2021-05.csv
 ```
-This may take a while as there is quite a lot of data.
+This may take some time due to the large amount of data.

-Do the same thing with the two remaining files.
+Do the same for the two remaining files.

+_Note that if you are using the cloud based database this transfer method is not quite roboust enough to handle transfer errors and you may experience some lost data.
+It should work fine with the local database_

-After this the app is ready to be used.
+After the data is transderred, the app is ready to be used.

 ## Running the app